jmoseley/new-game-recommender/README.md

 ```
 STEAM_API_KEY=<value> DEV=1 sls offline
 # In another terminal, call the API.
-curl -H 'x-api-key: <value from output of "sls offline"' localhost:4000/messages/new?message=hello
+curl -H 'x-api-key: <value from output of "sls offline">' localhost:4000/messages/new?message=hello
 ```

+### Combining Discord Relay and Bot for end-to-end Development

+Bring up a local instance of [Discord Relay](https://github.com/jmoseley/discord-relay).
+If you use `sls dynamodb start` from above, you can skip the "Install Local DynamoDB" step.

+Add a webhook using your bot token and a webhook url `http://localhost:4000/messages/new` including the `x-api-key` header value that is printed when you run `sls offline` above.

 ## Configure secrets